-Not so fast… First, be sure to read through this guide for camping with kayaks (if you’re a canoe family, don’t worry, almost everything in this kayak camping guide also applies for canoe camping).
+First, you need to read through this ultimate guide for camping with kayaks (if you’re a canoe family, don’t worry, almost everything in this kayak camping guide also applies for canoe camping).

-In this guide, you’ll learn everything you need to know to plan your first trip camping with kayaks.
+In this guide, you’ll learn everything you need to know to plan your first kayak camping trip.
 Here’s what I’ll cover:

 - How and what to pack on your kayak